What is Perimenopause?

 The good news is that there are better options than regular old tampons, or sanitary napkins!

 Keep on reading for details about menstrual cups, period panties, and reusable cloth pads and pantyliners.

 Perimenopausal Period Protection Option #1: Menstrual Cup

-The first option to consider during Perimenopause is a menstrual cup like the Lena Cup (check it out on Amazon).
+The first option to consider during Perimenopause is a menstrual cup like the Lena Cup.
 In case you haven’t heard of them, they’re a reusable bell-shaped product that is usually made from medical grade silicone.
 They can be used in place of tampons.